Probationary Periods

 Extending an employee’s probationary period

 Businesses have the right to extend the probationary period, as long as they provide valid and fair reasons for doing so.
-If you are considering extending a probationary period, speak with our HR consultants who will be able to assist you with the correct process for extending the probationary period and the necessary communication needed between you and the employee.
+If you are considering extending a probation, speak with our HR consultants who will be able to assist you with the correct process for extending the probation and the necessary communication needed between you and the employee.

 Why have a Probationary Period?

 The purpose of a probationary period is to allow a specific time period for the employee and employer to assess the suitability of the role after having first-hand experience.
-On the one hand, it gives the employer opportunity to assess objectively whether the new employee is suitable for the job taking into account their capability, skills, performance, attendance, and general conduct.
+On the one hand, it allows the employer to assess objectively whether the new employee is suitable for the job, considering their capability, skills, performance, attendance, and general conduct.

 On the other hand, it allows the new employee to see whether they like their new job and surroundings, which can’t be fully established during the recruitment process.